Installing R

 1. Install RStudio, a graphical user interface (GUI) for R. Click the link under “2: Install RStudio”.
 RStudio comes with a text editor, so there is no immediate need to install a stand-alone editor.

-If R is already installed, ensure that the R version is 4.0 or higher.
+If R is already installed, ensure that the R version is 4.5.2 (the latest).
 You can do this by opening RStudio, where you should see a multi-section window like below.
 Locate the quadrant named “Console”, and put your cursor at the start of the prompt indicated by the > symbol.
 Type sessionInfo() - make sure that only the I at the start of Info is capitalized and you are including the round brackets.
 Press enter to run this command and R should return an output to you.
 The first line shows what version of R is installed.
 Ensure that the R version installed is at least 4.0.

 Installing R packages